 Check out 6 of the other major “must visit” diving sites in Australia:

 1. Cairns and Port Douglas, Queensland

-Abundant marine life mesmerizes divers and snorkelers making Cairns one of the top diving sites in the country.
+Abundant marine life mesmerizes divers and snorkelers making Cairns one of the top diving in Australia sites.

 Go about 50 km off shore and you will find the best dive site in Cairns.
 Gliding through crystal clear blue waters you can see unending coral or explore wall dives (bear in mind that the Australian boats that frequent this area are the only means to access this).